devops-contribution/data-conversion/README.md

 event bridge
 event bridge rule & target
 2 s3 buckets
 role - assumed by lambda
 policy - associate with above role sns topic sns subscription
 ```

+## Workflow:
-## So you upload a csv file to s3 bucket named ```custom-csv-bucket-velotio```, event bridge will capture this event and trigger the lambda to convert that csv into json and upload it to ```custom-json-bucket-velotio``` bucket and send an email alert to the subscriber.
+You upload a CSV file to the S3 bucket named `custom-csv-bucket-velotio`, EventBridge captures this event and triggers the Lambda function.
+The Lambda function converts the CSV file into JSON and uploads it to the `custom-json-bucket-velotio` bucket, then sends an email alert to the subscriber.